josehelps/splunkconf2015-demo/README.md

 change at `playbooks/splunk\_creds/passwd`

 The cert/key pair deployed are in the same folder.
 Although I highly recommend you generate your own keypairs

+## Configure Checkin
+1. add checking script at `extra/checkin.sh` on search head as hourly cron job
+2. configure .gitconfig with use and email to use for checking extra/gitconfig.example
+3. generate a key pair on the server `ssh-keygen -t rsa`
+4. add public key `cat /root/.ssh/id_rsa.pub` to search header branch